-Like fairy tails marketed to children, the Prince and Princess meet, fall in love, and live happily ever after.
+Like fairy tales marketed to children, the Prince and Princess meet, fall in love, and live happily ever after.
 Unfortunately, life is far from it.
-Sometimes love is unrequited, and there are times the prince and princess, don’t meet at all.
+Sometimes love is unrequited, and there are times the prince and princess don’t meet at all.

-There are also times when one of them end up marrying the beast.
+There are also times when one of them ends up marrying the beast.

-1% of the population suffer from Narcissistic Personality Disorder (NPD) according to some estimates.
+1% of the population suffers from Narcissistic Personality Disorder (NPD)according to some estimates.
 The figure may sound like a small number, but if you really think about it, that’s 1 out of 100 people.
 In a country of 300 million, that’s 3 million people.

 Helpguide identifies the signs and symptoms of an NPD.
-To identify their presence in a relationship, it is an obvious first step to recognize an individual with NPD.
+To identify their presence in a relationship, it is an obvious first step torecognizing an individual with NPD.

 Narcissists have an overinflated version of their self-worth.

-Since a lot of truly successful people such as rockstars, billionaires, and star athletes act the same way, it creates a trope of what a successful person should act in public.
-The difference is those successful people have real and verifiable notable achievements while narcissists are only piggyback off others.
+Since a lot of truly successful people, such as rockstars, billionaires, and star athletes, act the same way, it creates a trope of how a successful person should act in public.
+The difference is those successful people have real and verifiable notable achievements, while narcissists are only piggyback off others.

 A lot of people are deceived by this act.

-Narcissists are pathological liars and as such, continue to build circumstantial evidence to support their fantasy.
+Narcissists are pathological liars and as such, continue to build circumstantial evidence to support their fantasies.
 As such, they attract partners who believe they are a good “catch.”

-If you are in the receiving end of this attention, it may appear super romantic.
+If you are on the receiving end of this attention, it may appear super romantic.